Body odor: MHC

-Body odor is largely influenced by major histocompatibility complex (MHC) molecules.
+Body odor is influenced by major histocompatibility complex (MHC) molecules.
 These are genetically determined and play an important role in immunity of the organism.
 The vomeronasal organ contains cells sensitive to MHC molecules in a genotype-specific way.

 Experiments on animals and volunteers have shown that potential sexual partners tend to be perceived more attractive if their MHC composition is substantially different.
 Married couples are more different regarding MHC genes than would be expected by chance.
 This behavior pattern promotes variability of the immune system of individuals in the population, thus making the population more robust against new diseases.
 Another reason may be to prevent inbreeding.

 ABCC11

-The ABCC11 gene determines axillary body odor and the type of earwax.
+The ABCC11 gene determines axillary body odor and earwax type.
 The loss of a functional ABCC11 gene is caused by a 538G>A single-nucleotide polymorphism, resulting in a loss of body odor in people who are specifically homozygous for it.
 Firstly, it affects apocrine sweat glands by reducing secretion of odorous molecules and its precursors.
-The lack of ABCC11 function results in a decrease of the odorant compounds 3M2H, HMHA, and 3M3SH via a strongly reduced secretion of the precursor amino-acid conjugates 3M2H–Gln, HMHA–Gln, and Cys–Gly–(S) 3M3SH; and a decrease of the odoriferous steroids androstenone and androstenol, possibly due to the reduced levels and secretion of DHEAS and DHEA (possibly bacterial substrates for odoriferous steroids).
-Secondly, it is also associated with a strongly reduced/atrophic size of apocrine sweat glands and a decreased protein (such as ASOB2) concentration in axillary sweat.
+The lack of ABCC11 function results in a decrease of the odorant compounds 3M2H, HMHA, and 3M3SH via a strongly reduced secretion of the precursor amino-acid conjugates 3M2H–Gln, HMHA–Gln, and Cys–Gly–(S) 3M3SH; and a decrease of the odoriferous steroids androstenone and androstenol, possibly due to the reduced secretion of dehydroepiandrosterone sulfate (DHEAS) and dehydroepiandrosterone (DHEA), thought to be precursors for skin bacterial metabolism leading to the steroids' formation.
+Secondly, it is associated with a strongly reduced and atrophic size of apocrine sweat glands.
+Thirdly, it is associated with a decreased concentration of proteins, such as apocrine secretion odor-binding protein 2, in axillary sweat.

-The non-functional ABCC11 allele is predominant among East Asians (80–95%), but very low in other ancestral groups (0–3%).
+The non-functional ABCC11 allele is predominant among East Asians (80–95%), but very low among European and African populations (0–3%).
 Most of the world's population has the gene that codes for the wet-type earwax and average body odor; however, East Asians are more likely to inherit the allele associated with the dry-type earwax and a reduction in body odor.
-The hypothesized reduction in body odor may be due to adaptation to colder climates by their ancient Northeast Asian ancestors.
+The reduction in body odor may be due to adaptation to colder climates by their ancient Northeast Asian ancestors.

-However, research has observed that this allele is not solely responsible for ethnic differences in scent.
-A 2016 study analyzed differences across ethnicities in volatile organic compounds (VOCs), across racial groups and found that while they largely did not differ significantly qualitatively, they did differ quantitatively.
-Of the observed differences, they were found to vary with ethnic origin, but not entirely with ABCC11 genotype.

-One large study failed to find any significant differences across ethnicity in residual compounds on the skin, including those located in sweat.
-If there were observed ethnic variants in skin odor, one would find sources to be much more likely in diet, hygiene, microbiome, and other environmental factors.
+Research suggests that ethnicity significantly influences human axillary odor production quantitatively, but the ABCC11 genotype alone does not account for the ethnic differences in scent, even though it plays a major role.
+For example, a 2016 study found that individuals with the same ABCC11 genotype exhibited differences in the levels of characteristic axillary odorants between ethnic groups (African American versus Caucasian), such as variations in the amounts of E-3M2H and 3H3M.

-Research has indicated a strong association between people with axillary osmidrosis and the ABCC11-genotypes GG or GA at the SNP site (rs17822931) in comparison to the genotype AA.
+Research has indicated a strong association between people with axillary osmidrosis, a condition characterized by axillary odor, and the ABCC11-genotypes GG or GA in comparison to the genotype AA.